mejia-b/mejia-b/README.md

 - 👩‍💻 Computer Science Graduate

-- 🔭 I’m currently working on getting Security+ certified and have gained the Google Cybersecurity Certification.
+- 🔭 I am Security+ certified and have gained the Google Cybersecurity Certification.

 - 🌱 I’m currently learning all things Cybersecurity